jahids-web/CreaditCard-Api-Project/README.md

 dotnet ef database update -p .\Applications\CreditCard.Api -c PaymentDetailContext
 ```

-This will create a database named `HrDatabase` in your SQL Server
+This will create a database named `CreditCard.API` in your SQL Server
 (actually SSMS) and also the table(s) accordingly.

 ⚠️ **Your must-have `SQL Server and `SQL Server Management Studio`